Kajabi/kajabi-guides/getting-started/README.md

 The list also helps us keep track of getting you up and running.

 * Join us for your first daily standup!
 It's typically around 9:30am.
 * Get your user@kajabi.com email setup.
-Kenny (TODO: or Amber?) can do this.
+Kenny can do this.
 * Get added to our organization on GitHub and the Kajabi Core Team.
 We will use the GitHub user you prefer and don't need to create a new one for you.
 * Pull the Kajabi/kajabi-products branch and get it up and running.
 If you have